Rigid inner forms over local function fields: The local transfer factor

-\begin{lem} In our above situation, the differential of $r_{p}^{-1} \in C^{1}(W, \mathscr{T}(\mathbb{C}))$ equals $\text{Inf}(t) \in Z^{2}(W, \mathscr{T}(\mathbb{C}))$ (where the above groups are given the $\xi$-transported $W$-action). \end{lem}
+\begin{lem} In our above situation, the differential of $r_{p}^{-1} \in C^{1}(W, \mathscr{T}(\mathbb{C}))$ equals $\text{Inf}(t_{p}) \in Z^{2}(W, \mathscr{T}(\mathbb{C}))$ (where the above groups are given the $\xi$-transported $W$-action). \end{lem}

-\begin{proof} After applying Lemma 2.1.A in \cite{LS}, this reduces to a special case of Lemma 2.5.A loc. cit., which is proved in an purely group-cohomological setting.
-The proof of Lemma 2.1.A in \cite{LS} is root-theoretic, and therefore works in our setting as well. \end{proof}
+\begin{proof} After applying \cite[Lemma 2.1.A]{LS}, this reduces to a special case of Lemma 2.5.A loc. cit., which is proved in an purely group-cohomological setting.
+Note that, as explained in \S 2.6 loc. cit., Lemma 2.5.A applies because $\{\chi_{\alpha}^{-1}\}_{\alpha}$ is also a $\chi$-datum for the $\xi$-transported action of $\Gamma$ on $R(\widehat{G}, \widehat{T})^{\vee}$, and $r_{p}^{-1}$ is the $1$-cochain constructed using this $\chi$-datum as above.
+The proof of \cite[Lemma 2.1.A]{LS} is root-theoretic, and therefore works in our setting as well. \end{proof}

 With the above lemma in hand, it is straightforward to check that our $\xi \colon W \to \prescript{L}{}G$ defined above is a homomorphism that induces an admissible embedding $\xi \colon \prescript{L}{}T \to \prescript{L}{}G$.
 We conclude this section with a discussion of how the admissible embedding $\xi$ depends on the choices we have made during its construction.